Secure server - SFTP with SSH lock down procedures¶

 # override default of no subsystems # Subsystem sftp /usr/libexec/openssh/sftp-server Subsystem sftp internal-sftp

-Just like before, let's describe what we are doing a little here.
-Both the
+Just like before, describe what you are doing a little here.
+The

 internal-sftp are part of OpenSSH.
 The